 盧悅穎 Joyce Lo

 Joyce actively engaged in music education and promotion of handbell into the musical mainstream.
-She became Hong Kong Handbell Academy (HKHA) tutor since 2006, and has been conductor of handbell teams from local schools.
-She leaded the teams to different performances and has been awarded several times in previous Hong Kong Handbell Festival (HBF) School Handbell Competitions.
-Also, Joyce is one of the HBF Mass Ring conductors in 2009 and 2010.
-Since 2009, Joyce further contributed to local youth handbell and music education by becoming a conductor of Hong Kong Youth Handbell Ensemble (YHE), and leaded the ensemble to perform in YHE concerts, HKHA Annual Concerts, and has been invited to give Christmas performance at the Hong Kong International Airport, shopping malls and community centres, and also for charity events.
+She became Hong Kong Handbell Academy (HKHA) tutor since 2006, and had been conductor of handbell teams from local primary and secondary schools.
+She leaded the teams to different performances and had been awarded several times in previous Hong Kong Handbell Festival (HKHF) School Handbell Competitions, aimed at inspiring students' artistic creativity and teamwork through music.
+Lo is now teaching in HKHA’s Senior Adult Handbell Course, where she keeps sharing her believes and ideas to school teachers and amateur ringers, and to popularize handbell education in Hong Kong.

 張佩霞 Peony Cheung